 About Events The Crisis in Afghanistan: Historical, Political and Personal Reflections The Crisis in Afghanistan: Historical, Political and Personal Reflections October 25, 2021 / 11:30 AM Dome Room, Rotunda REGISTER Batten School Professor of Public Policy and Politics Allan Stam leads a discussion on the crisis in Afghanistan with Batten alum Saha Khaterzai (MPP '14) and Anne Richard, Distinguished Fellow and Afghanistan Coordination Lead at Freedom House.
 David Leblang, Director of Batten's Global Policy Center, will provide opening remarks.
 This event is part of the Batten School's programming lineup for Global Week at UVA.
 Attendees will receive a voucher for lunch following the event.
 Allan Stam Allan C. Stam is a University Professor of public policy and politics at the Frank Batten School of Leadership and Public Policy.
 His research focuses on the dynamics of armed conflict between and within states.
 Stam has also worked on several survey-based projects including surveys conducted in Russia, Rwanda, India and the United States.
 Read full bio Saha Khaterzai (MPP '14) Saha Khaterzai is a professional staff member at the U.S. House Committee on Energy and Commerce, and a 2014 graduate of the Batten School's MPP program.
 Prior to her current position, Khaterzai worked as a presidential management fellow in the Executive Office of the President, a policy advisor at the White House Office of Management and Budget, a research assistant at The Brookings Institution and a press and public diplomacy intern at the U.S. Mission to the United Nations, among other positions.
 Anne C. Richard (Freedom House) Anne C. Richard served as Assistant Secretary of State for Population, Refugees and Migration in the Obama Administration (2012-2017).
 Previously, she was Vice President of Government Relations and Advocacy for the International Rescue Committee.
 In addition to the State Department, she served at Peace Corps Headquarters and the US Office of Management and Budget earlier in her career.
 She has enjoyed fellowships from the Council on Foreign Relations and the Robert Bosch Stiftung.
 Ms. Richard is a graduate of Georgetown University’s School of Foreign Service and has a Master’s degree in Public Policy Studies from the University of Chicago.
-Since leaving office in January 2017, she has taught at Georgetown University and been a visiting fellow at the University of Pennsylvania's Perry World House David Leblang David Leblang is a professor of public policy at the Batten School, the Ambassador Henry J. Taylor and Mrs Marion R. Taylor Endowed Professor of Politics at the University of Virginia, and the Dorothy Danforth Compton Professor of Public Affairs at UVA's Miller Center.
-His research focuses on global migration including refugee and migrant choice as well as the link between migration and observed international investment, remittance flows, and the spread of democracy.
-Read full bio Related Content Allan Stam Why democracies win more wars than autocracies News Batten School Professor Allan Stam writes in The Washington Post that dictators tend to start risky wars, but democracies win more wars than autocracies.
-The naval war for Ukraine News Batten School Professor Allan Stam and fourth-year student Andrew Bennett address the distinct lack of naval-focused media coverage of Russia's invasion of Ukraine.
-David Leblang Responding to the COVID-19 pandemic in complex humanitarian crises Research Over 168 million people across 50 countries are estimated to need humanitarian assistance in 2020.
+Since leaving office in January 2017, she has taught at Georgetown University and been a visiting fellow at the University of Pennsylvania's Perry World House David Leblang David Leblang is a professor of public policy at the Batten School, the Ambassador Henry J. Taylor and Mrs Marion R. Taylor Endowed Professor of Politics at the University of Virginia, and the Randolph Compton Professor of Public Affairs at UVA's Miller Center.
+Leblang is a scholar of political economy with research interests in global migration and in the politics of financial markets.
+Read full bio Related Content Allan Stam Batten Showcase 2022: Russo-Ukraine War - Understanding Policy Analysis Through the Fight Over the Borderlands ft.
+Allan Stam News In this lecture, Batten School Professor Allan Stam leads a class through an analysis of the Russo-Ukraine War.
+In the process, students develop new understandings of policy analysis through a considered look at the fight over The Borderlands.
+Why democracies win more wars than autocracies News Batten School Professor Allan Stam writes in The Washington Post that dictators tend to start risky wars, but democracies win more wars than autocracies.
+David Leblang Labor Market Policy as Immigration Control: The Case of Temporary Protected Status Research Controlling immigration has become a central political goal in advanced democracies.
+Politicians across the world have experimented with a range of policies such as foreign aid in the hopes that aid will spur development in migrant origin countries and decrease the demand for emigration.
+We argue that internal policy tools are more effective, in particular, the use of policies that allow temporary migrants short-term access to host country labor markets.
+Responding to the COVID-19 pandemic in complex humanitarian crises Research Over 168 million people across 50 countries are estimated to need humanitarian assistance in 2020.
 Response to epidemics in complex humanitarian crises— such as the recent cholera epidemic in Yemen and the Ebola epidemic in the Democratic Republic of Congo— is a global health challenge of increasing scale.
 The thousands of Yemeni and Congolese who have died in these years-long epidemics demonstrate the difficulty of combatting even well-known pathogens in humanitarian settings.
 The novel severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) may represent a still greater threat to those in complex humanitarian crises, which lack the infrastructure, support, and health systems to mount a comprehensive response.
-Familiarity Breeds Investment: Diaspora Networks and International Investment Research What explains cross-national patterns of international portfolio and foreign direct investment (FDI)?
-While existing explanations focus on the credibility of a policy maker’s commitment, we emphasize the role of diaspora networks.
 Rural poverty, climate change, and family migration from Guatemala News David Leblang, Director of the Batten School’s Global Policy Center, along with co-authors, assesses the root causes of migration from Guatemala.
 Leblang: How resettling Afghan refugees might help Afghanistan’s future News In an article for The Washington Post, Batten's David Leblang and co-author Margaret Peters explain how migrants help their home countries by building trade ties and by sending back both cash and political knowledge.
 Stay Up To Date with the Latest Batten News and Events Subscribe

 Allan Stam Allan C. Stam is a University Professor of public policy and politics at the Frank Batten School of Leadership and Public Policy.
 His research focuses on the dynamics of armed conflict between and within states.
 Stam has also worked on several survey-based projects including surveys conducted in Russia, Rwanda, India and the United States.
 Read full bio